learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 });
 ```

 `configurable` is a boolean that determines whether or not this property can be deleted from the Object and if the descriptor for this property can be updated with another call to Object.defineProperty.
-Since we set it to false, this property can not be deleted and any additional calls to Object.defineProperty for "name" on pikachu with a new descriptor will throw an error.
+Since we set it to false, this property can't be deleted and any additional calls to Object.defineProperty for "name" on pikachu with a new descriptor will throw an error.

 `enumerable` is a boolean that determines whether or not you can enumerate or access this property in a loop.
 We'll learn more about this in a later section on [enumeration](#enumerating-object-properies).